-Argentine real-estate developer Eduardo F. Costantini is dedicated to promoting art and culture in Latin America.
-The 70-year-old is the founder and chairman of the Museo de Arte Latinoamericano de Buenos Aires (MALBA), which is unwritten by Costantini’s namesake foundation.
-In 2001, Costantini donated over 220 works of Latin American art to the museum by artists including Diego Rivera and Frida Kahlo.
-Costantini has developed some of the most iconic buildings in Buenos Aires, including the Catalinas Plaza in 1995 and the Alem Plaza in 1998.
-In 2009, he started work on Oceana Key Biscayne in Miami, a project completed in 2015, with prices for condominiums topping out at $19 million.
-The tower’s outdoor space naturally includes two sculptures by Jeff Koons, both of which residents have an ownership stake in.
+Argentine real-estate developer Eduardo F. Costantini is deeply dedicated to promoting art and culture in Latin America.
+The 70-year-old is the founder and chairman of the Museo de Arte Latinoamericano de Buenos Aires (MALBA, for short), which is unwritten by Costantini’s namesake foundation.
+In 2001, Costantini donated over 220 works of Latin American art to the museum by artists including famed husband-and-wife duo Diego Rivera and Frida Kahlo.
+Though he kept Rivera’s work Baile en Tehuantepec in his esteemed collection.
+With an estimated price of $24 million, he believes it is the most valuable work in his 600-strong holdings, but it is not the piece he is most sentimental about.
+That honor belongs to two pieces by the storied Argentinian artist León Ferrari.